pgdogdev/docs/docs/features/sharding/sharding-functions.md

 ### Configuration

-Both features require `enabled` flag to be set to `true`, for example:
+Both features require the `enabled` flag to be set to `true`, for example:

 ```toml
 [rewrite]